 The Code of Practice followed by Local Authorities in England stipulates that a Collection Fund Income and Expenditure account is included in the Council's accounts.
-The Collection Fund balance sheet meanwhile is incorporated into the Council's consolidated balance sheet.

 The statement on the next page shows the statutory transactions relating to this fund.